-- Section 377 of the Indian Penal Code was a colonial-era regulation that made consenting to same-sex partnerships illegal.
-In contrast, the Supreme Court of India decriminalised homosexuality by ruling Section 377 unconstitutional in a landmark decision in 2018.
-This decision marked a crucial turning point in India's recognition of the rights and dignity of LGBTQ+ people. - The Transgender Persons (Protection of Rights) Act, 2019, was passed to acknowledge and safeguard transgender rights.
+- Section 37758 of the Indian Penal Code was a colonial-era regulation that made consenting to same-sex partnerships illegal.
+In contrast, the Supreme Court of India decriminalised homosexuality by ruling Section 377 unconstitutional in a landmark decision59 in 2018.
+This decision marked a crucial turning point in India's recognition of the rights and dignity of LGBTQ+ people. - The Transgender Persons (Protection of Rights) Act, 201960, was passed to acknowledge and safeguard transgender rights.
 The Act recognises the right to one's own gender identification, forbids discrimination, and offers various welfare provisions, such as access to healthcare, education, and employment possibilities for transgender people.
-However, there have been issues with several provisions of the Act, and campaigners continue to push for additional reforms and modifications.
+However, there

-Section 377, Indian Penal Code.
+58 Section 377, Indian Penal Code.